waterhackweek/whw2020_covidcrew/README.md

 ## Collaborators on this Project:
 •	Project Lead - Philip Murphy

-•	Data Science Lead -
+•	Data Science and Cyberinfrastucture - Christina Bandaragoda and Tony Castronova

 •	Github - Victor Cannestro